koenighotze/koenighotze.github.io/_posts/2017-06-11-savetheoptional.md

 Vavr as a library offers many amazing extensions for object-functional programming in Java, even for brownfield projects.
 You can leverage its utilities where they make sense and need not migrate to Scala or similar platforms to reap at least some benefits of functional programming.

 Of course, this is all syntactic sugar.
-But as any good library, Vavr fixes things, the core JDK cannot take care of so easily without breaking a lot of code.
+But like any good library, Vavr fixes things, the core JDK cannot take care of so easily without breaking a lot of code.

-Future posts will cover its other amazing features like pattern matching, property based testing, collections and other functional enhancements.
+Future posts will cover its other amazing features like pattern matching, property-based testing, collections, and other functional enhancements.